kagisearch/kagi-docs/docs/kagi/getting-started/setting-default.md

 You can configure your web browser manually to use Kagi as its default search engine.

+If you are interested in using Kagi in private (incognito) browser windows, be sure to check our section on [private session tokens​](https://help.kagi.com/kagi/getting-started/setting-default.html#private_session).

 <a name="chromium_browsers"></a>
 ### Chromium-Based Browsers (Chrome, Edge, Brave, Opera, Vivaldi...) {#chromium_browsers}